UniMath/agda-unimath/src/commutative-algebra/formal-power-series-commutative-semirings.lagda.md

           (succ-ℕ _) → zero-Commutative-Semiring R)
 ```

-### The zero formal power series is the constant zero formal power series
+### The constant zero formal power series is the constant formal power series with value zero

 ```agda
 module _